PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 This configuration class provides the following options:

 - `ApplicationName` (required) (no default value) - the application name.
-- `EventsSupported` (required) (no default value) - the description of all the webhook events supported in the application.
+- `EventsSupported` (required) (no default value) - the description of all the webhook events supported by the application.
 - `CallbackTimeout` (default value is 5 seconds) - the timeout when invoking the subscribers callbacks.
 - `CallbackMaxRetries` (default is 3) - the maximum number of times the callback for a subscription will be invoked (if it fails) before the subscription is inactivated.
-- `Events` (optional) - allows the application to receive events from the webhooks services.
+- `Events` (optional) - allows the application to receive events from the webhooks services themselves.

 ### Events supported